MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/delegation-overview.md

 * **[StartsWith](functions/function-startswith.md)**, **[EndsWith](functions/function-startswith.md)**
 * Constant values that are the same across all records, such as control properties and [global and context variables](working-with-variables.md).

 You can also use portions of your formula that evaluate to a constant value for all records.
-For example **Left( Language(), 2 )**, **Date( 2019, 3, 31 )**, and **Today()** don't depend on any columns of the record and, therefore, return the same value for all records.
-These values can be sent to the data source as a constant and will not block delegation.
+For example, **Left( Language(), 2 )**, **Date( 2019, 3, 31 )**, and **Today()** don't depend on any columns of the record and, therefore, return the same value for all records.
+These values can be sent to the data source as a constant and won't block delegation.

 The previous list doesn't include these notable items: